barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 But let's be a bit more realistic.
 We definitely _don't_ know the best values for $$\mu$$ and $$\sigma$$.
 Why should we pretend that we do by choosing a single value for each?
 Instead, let's admit uncertainty and instead describe $$\mu$$ and $$\sigma$$ probabilistically.

 We can assume for now that their distributions are normal.
 Note that these normal distributions are _not_ related to our normal distribution of the data.
 The data distribution model family could be anything - skew-normal, beta, etc - and we'd still probably want to model our parameters as normally distributed.
 Unless you have some reason to think your guess about your parameters is biased, then a normal distribution is a very reasonable "shape" to describe your parameters.
+(TODO - is this true? if so then why bother with MCMC at all? you can easily integrate a normal)

 So let's say $$\mu \sim \mathcal{N}(0, 0.01)$$ and $$\sigma \sim \mathcal{N}(0.01, 0.005)$$.